What To Expect In A First Counseling Session

 Being able to talk openly about your reasons for seeking counseling is essential.
 For example, some people have severe stress and anxiety due to a demanding career.
 If this is the case, your counselor may wish to discuss some of the challenging aspects of your job to get a better picture of why these issues are happening and how they affect you.

-According to the Center for Disease Control and Prevention (CDC), if you have a mental health condition, you are not alone.
+According to the Centers for Disease Control and Prevention (CDC), if you have a mental health condition, you are not alone.
 In 2019, over 19 % of adults in the US sought out help for a mental health condition during the previous 12 months.
 In addition, nearly 10 % received ongoing counseling to help them resolve their symptoms.

 Feeling embarrassed when discussing uncomfortable information is common, and being completely honest might not be easy.
-Sometimes people have the urge to lie or avoid answering specific questions with complete accuracy.
+In some cases, people have the urge to lie or avoid answering specific questions with complete accuracy.
 However, when you are not open and honest with your counselor, the session will likely not be as effective.
 It can be easier to make true breakthroughs if a counselor knows what is going on.
 It is perfectly okay if you are not ready to talk about something, but instead of being evasive, it is better to tell the counselor you are not ready now.

 It is not part of a therapist’s job to judge you - your counselor talks to people about highly personal matters every day.
 Your counselor wants to create a safe environment for you to talk about hard things, and it might take time for you to feel comfortable divulging specific concerns, which is okay.